-- The School has a legal obligation to integrate appropriate technical and organisational measures into all of its processing activities, and to consider this aspect before embarking on any new type of processing activity. - It is a statutory requirement that any activity involving a high risk to the data protection rights of the individual when processing personal data be assessed by the Data Protection Impact Assessment.
-Prior to the assumption of any such activity, One West must be consulted and an initial screening be conducted assessing risk.
+- 54 Alderbrook School has a legal obligation to integrate appropriate technical and organisational measures into all of its processing activities, and to consider this aspect before embarking on any new type of processing activity. - 55 It is a statutory requirement that any activity involving a high risk to the data protection rights of the individual when processing personal data be assessed by a data protection impact assessment.
+Prior to the commencement of any such activity, One West must be consulted and an initial screening be conducted assessing risk.